arduino/help-center-content/content/Software and Downloads/Compilation/Tips-to-reduce-the-size-of-a-sketch-if-its-too-big.md

 ---
-title: "Tips to reduce the size of a sketch if it's too big"
+title: "Reduce the size and memory usage of your sketch"
 ---

+Learn how to reduce the size and memory usage of your sketch.
-> **Note:** The IDE will always check for storage and memory usage when verifying your code .
-You do not need to do anything if respective uses are below 100%.

-Here are a few tips to cut down the size of the sketch:
+> [The IDE always checks for storage space and dynamic memory usage](https://support.arduino.cc/hc/en-us/articles/4405339237522-The-IDE-prints-a-message-about-sketch-size-and-memory-usage) when verifying your code.
+If the respective values are below 100%, you don't have to reduce the size of your sketch.

+---

+## Code optimization

+Arduino sketches are written in the Arduino language, which is based on standard C++ language.
+Therefore, using general C++ optimization techniques will help.
+For example:

 * If using arrays or string constants, try to shorten them.
-* Always put the repetitive code in functions or loops.
+* Use functions and loop functions instead of having repeated code.
-* Try to replicate macros with functions if possible.
+* Try to replicate macros with functions.
-* Try using variables of smallest data-types if possible
+* Try using variables of the [smallest data-types](https://www.arduino.cc/reference/en/) (e.g. use integer instead floating-point data-types if possible)

-* Avoid print statements used only for debugging.
-* By writing the sketch with integer math, which should save you about 2kb instead of writing your code in the floating-point math.
-* Don't include #include statements at the top of your sketch for libraries which are not necessary for the code requirement.
+Also, do not include any outside libraries that are not necessary for your sketch to run.

+> Outside libraries are called by using an [*#include*](https://www.arduino.cc/reference/tr/language/structure/further-syntax/include/) statement at the top of your sketch.

+## Still need help?

-* Moreover, you can upload your programs using the hardware programmer and bypass the Arduino bootloader.
-By doing this, you can save about the 2K of Flash memory.
-Check this link for the information on using the hardware programmer.
+* You can decrease memory usage by uploading your programs using the [hardware programmer](https://docs.arduino.cc/hacking/software/Programmer) and bypassing the Arduino bootloader.
-* Also, try using the SD card when using the String or Arrays in your sketches as we know that multi dimensional arrays and strings occupy more storage space.

-If you still won't be able to resolve your issue, try using another board with more memory i.e Arduino Mega.

-We're always engaged to reduce the size of the Arduino core to arrange free space for your sketches.
+* Use an [SD card](https://docs.arduino.cc/learn/programming/sd-guide) to increase storage space.
+* Use a board with more storage and memory capacity.